nienbo/cache-buildkite-plugin/README.md

 - `ONEZONE_IA`
 - `INTELLIGENT_TIERING`

+Default value will always be empty.
+This means, AWS or Compatible provider will use its default value for stored object or a value that given by Lifecycle policy.

 ### Additional Arguments

 You can pass `args` argument with required options.
 This arguments will be added to the end of `s3 cp` command.
 Therefore please do not add following options:

 - `--storage-class`
 - `--profile`
+- `--endpoint-url`
+- `--region`

-However, If you do not specify `profile` and `class` via YAML, then you can pass those arguments to the `args`.
+However, If you do not specify `profile`, `endpoint`, `region` and `class` via YAML configuration, then you can pass those arguments to the `args`.

 # rsync